Nebil Caidi

 Nebil Caidi (born 25 September 1988) is an Italian of Moroccan origin football defender who plays for amateur-level side USD Classe.

+Caidi spent most of his career playing as a defender for various Italian clubs across Serie A, B and Serie C, representing teams such as Cesena, Ravenna FC, Teramo, AZ Picerno.

 Club career

 A Cesena youth product, he also played for Teramo between 2012 and 2019.

 On 14 December 2019, he agreed on a 1.5-year contract with Ravenna.